-Recently, I received an inquiry from a Coach Training alumnus curious about working for Bridges.
+Recently, I received an inquiry from a Coach Training alumnus who is curious about working at Bridges.

 Here's a version of my reply:

-There are basically two options available for Bridges alumni who have completed both trainings.
-(So you would need to add the Next Level Training to your Life coach Certification to move forward.)
+There are basically two options available for Bridges alumni who have completed both trainings (Coaching Culture and Next Level Training )

-The second opportunity is to facilitate coach training.
-Again, you would need the Next Level Training, and again you would most likely need to recruit trainees, but it is a quite fulfilling experience and the pay is pretty good.
-We offer a step-by-step facilitators guide and support through the process.
+The second opportunity is to facilitate life coach training in Coaching Culture.
+Again, you would need both levels of training and need to recruit trainees, but it is quite a fulfilling experience, and the pay is pretty good.
+We offer a step-by-step facilitator's guide and support through the process.
 I can share more details when you complete the next training if you choose to go that route.

-Other options could be for you to take your current training and use it in a field where it would have value.
-Many communities host support offering organizations that value coach training for use as a case worker or even a life coach.
+Other options could be for you to take your current training and apply it in a field where it would be valuable.
+Many communities host support groups that value coach training for use as a caseworker or even a life coach.
 You can check out opportunities on LinkedIn.
-I know of an alumni who works at homeless ministry and just loves it.
+I know of an alumnus who works at a homeless ministry and just loves it.
 Another one works in a crisis pregnancy center.
 Many organizations are looking for trained life coaches.
-Just some ideas there.
+So, just some ideas there.

 May God guide you in your next steps.
 My heart is warmed that Bridges came to mind as an org you would want to align with!